 To apply for credit, include full documentation of all studies you have completed and/or evidence of relevant work experience in your application for admission to a course.

-It is important that you include with your application a verified copy of academic transcripts (not individual results notices or web downloads) showing the completion of your studies and the grades achieved.
+It is important that you include with your application copies of official academic transcripts (not individual results notices or web downloads) showing the completion of your studies and the grades achieved.